tandasat/SimpleSvmHook/README.md

 All debug output are saved in `C:\Windows\SimpleSvmHook.log`.

-This screenshot shows example ouput from installed hooks as well as that those hooks are not visible from the system (the local kernel debugger).
+This screenshot shows example output from installed hooks as well as that those hooks are not visible from the system (the local kernel debugger).

 ![HookInstalled](/Images/HookInstalled.png)